MatthK/swfd/README.md

 - A robust RSS solution to get content into a database
 - A responsive newsite styled webfront to read your news
 - Conveniently packaged into a single docker compose
+- It should now also work on both arm64 and amd64 platforms

 ## Installation